Auto repair is moving online and it brings us one step closer toward affordable access for regular people.

 The Mitchell repair manuals program is a web-based system.
-This means that you can get all of the repair instructions and pictures via an easy to use point and click type interface.
-It's just like browsing a giant website that is only about your specific automobile.
-This is a good feature for all types of users, including someone who has a dial up connection.
+This means you can get all of the repair instructions and pictures from an easy to use point and click type interface.

 Mitchell troubleshooting manual includes diagnostic tree charts and online repair diagrams for just about any given problem.
 These diagnostic ladder diagrams have hot links to additional information.
 The short cuts provide information about specific diagnostic tests required to solve car problems.